 Is a national average of 300 bushels of corn per acre possible?
-Consider this: The average yield of National Corn Yield Contest winners last year was 307 bushels per acre.
+Consider this: The average yield of National Corn Yield Contest winners last year was 302 bushels per acre.
 If they can do it, certainly others will follow.

 This understanding created immense opportunities.
-Suddenly plant breeders could cross and re-cross different varieties of corn with the hope of creating a hybrid that could outperform other corn seed.
-Universities and agriculture publications began to promote the benefits of corn hybrids and national corn yields began to rise as farmers, seeing the benefits in their own fields, began to purchase the latest hybrids every spring.
+Suddenly plant breeders could cross and re-cross different varieties of corn with the hope of creating a hybrid that would outperform other corn seed.
+Universities and agriculture publications began to promote the benefits of hybrids and national corn yields began to rise as farmers, seeing the benefits in their own fields, purchased the latest hybrids every spring.